supervisely-ecosystem/dicom-spatial-figures/README.md

 ### Create project and upload volumes

 Create an empty project with the name **"Volumes Demo"** with one dataset **"CTChest"** in your workspace on the server.
-If a project with the same name exists in your workspace, it will be automatically renamed (Volumes Demo\_001, Volumes Demo\_002, etc.) to avoid name collisions.&#x20;
+If a project with the same name exists in your workspace, it will be automatically renamed (Volumes Demo\_001, Volumes Demo\_002, etc.) to avoid name collisions.

 ```python
 # create empty project and dataset on server